jamessouth/paint-demo/art.md

 }
 registerPaint('demo1', Demo1);//called with worklet name and class name
 ```
 Now we are ready to build!
-As far as I can tell, the Worklet interface only accepts ES6 classes, so a transpiled-to-ES5-function worklet doesn't work, and neither does a class wrapped in a function by webpack (if there's a way to just minify in webpack please answer my question on SO).
+As far as I can tell, the [Worklet interface](https://developer.mozilla.org/en-US/docs/Web/API/Worklet) only accepts ES6 classes, so a transpiled-to-ES5-function worklet doesn't work, and neither does a class wrapped in a function by webpack (if there's a way to just minify in webpack please answer [my question on Stack Overflow](https://stackoverflow.com/questions/57402682/how-to-just-minify-and-nothing-else-a-js-worklet-file-in-webpack)).
 So, I have been processing them outside of webpack.
 This works fine but makes iterating in development a little slower.
-Install the `babel-minify` package as a dev dependency, then in package.json minify your worklet files and place them in your dist folder:
+Install the [`babel-minify`](https://www.npmjs.com/package/babel-minify) package as a dev dependency, then in package.json minify your worklet files and place them in your dist folder:
 ```
   //package.json
   "scripts": {